SusanthNarayanan/SusanthNarayanan/README.md

 - 🔭 I'm working on some secret stuff.
-- 🌱 I’m currently Studying.
+- 🌱 I’m currently looking for Internship in 2023.
 - 🤔 I'm ready to learn new techs.
 - ⚡ Fun fact **I love listening to music**